Carl H. Lindner College of Business

 Top talent, top teachers

-A key reason why so many of UC programs are so highly ranked is its internationally renowned faculty, comprising both leading-edge thinkers from the business world and award-winning researchers.
+A key reason why so many UC programs are so highly ranked is the internationally renowned faculty, comprising both leading-edge thinkers from the business world and award-winning researchers.

 UC professors don’t just teach from the textbooks—they write the textbooks.
-Perhaps that’s why terms they coin are added to Webster’s Dictionary, why their expertise is cited by national media outlets ranging from The New York Times and the Washington Post to ABC News and CBS Sports, and most importantly of all, why they routinely win both local and national teaching awards.
+Perhaps that’s why terms they coin are added to Webster’s Dictionary, why their expertise is cited by national media outlets ranging from The New York Times and the Washington Post to ABC News and CBS Sports, and most importantly, why they routinely win both local and national teaching awards.

 They’re not just programs, they’re opportunities

-Because many UC internship and co-op partners pay real dollars—Lindner students who intern or co-op earn an average of nearly $10,000 per semester—partners will rightfully assign real work (not just “busy work”).
-That real-world work experience will provide a huge competitive edge when entering the job market.
-In fact, 83% of Lindner students obtain a full-time job within three months of graduation.
+Many UC internship and co-op partners pay real dollars—Lindner students who intern or co-op earn an average of nearly $10,000 per semester.
+That real-world work experience provides a huge competitive edge when entering the job market.
+In fact, 85% of Lindner students obtain a full-time job within three months of graduation.
 And those students who do four or more co-ops or internships command higher starting salaries upon graduation, earning an average of $10,000 more than their peers.

-International business knowledge is more important today than ever before, and that’s why UC offers students the opportunity to travel to six different continents to immerse themselves in local cultures and business communities.
-Learn entrepreneurship in Dubai, operations in China, supply chain in Chile, and project management in the Czech Republic—Lindner’s dedicated international studies office makes it as easy as possible to venture across the globe.
-Today’s workplaces are tapestries woven together from varying genders, ethnicities, and cultures.
-That’s one reason why Lindner welcomes and promotes diversity in all its forms: students from 40 different countries currently attend the college.
+International business knowledge is more important today than ever before.
+That’s why UC offers students the opportunity to engage with business all over the globe while pursuing their degrees.
+Learn entrepreneurship in Dubai, operations in China, supply chain in Chile, and project management in the Czech Republic.
+Lindner’s dedicated international studies office makes it as easy as possible to venture around the world.

 At UC’s Lindner College of Business, it’s not just a degree—it’s your degree.

-• Design your major: Business Pathways is a freshman course that introduces every major offered within Lindner.
-Each week a guest speaker will share his or her real-world experiences with you.
-Those stories and question-and-answer sessions will really help you narrow down the list of business tracks that you do (and don’t) want to explore further.
+• Design your major: Business Pathways is a freshman course that introduces every major offered at Lindner.
+Each week a guest speaker shares his or her real-world experiences with you.
+Those stories and question-and-answer sessions really help you narrow down the list of business tracks you want (and don’t want) to explore further.
 With 12 majors and 14 minors to choose from, there are dozens of degree combinations available.

-• Career services: A Lindner student has access to a wide array of career services, including career assessments, résumé critiques, networking events, and a virtual interview system.
+• Career services: Lindner students have access to a wide array of career services, including career assessments, résumé critiques, networking events, and a virtual interview system.

-• Coaching and advising: Every student will be assigned a personal academic advisor and career coach to help navigate the academic and professional experiences.
+• Coaching and advising: Every student will be assigned a personal academic advisor and career coach to help navigate their academic and professional experiences.

 • First-year family: On day one, all freshmen are grouped into “learning communities” of approximately 20 students.
-The learning community becomes a “second family.”
+Your learning community becomes a second family.